Stages of an Employment Lawsuit

 In some cases involving very complex facts or nuanced areas of law, the parties may agree to have the judge decide both the facts and law.
 This is referred to as a bench trial.7.
 Appeals

 If the trial judge commits a reversible error (e.g., gives the jury a misleading instruction), the losing party may appeal to an appellate court to have the issue fixed.
 In Tennessee, the federal appeals court is the Sixth Circuit Court of Appeals.
 Appeals can take over a year and can increase costs significantly.

-If you believe you have an employment law claim, contact Nashville employment lawyer Curt Masker for a free and confidential consultation at 866-931-0146 or firstname.lastname@example.org.
+If you believe you have an employment law claim, contact Nashville employment lawyer Curt Masker for an online case review at 866-931-0146 or firstname.lastname@example.org.